michellelavergne/red-rising-api/README.md

 # The Red Rising API

 # What is the Red Rising API?
-I LOVE the Red Rising saga and I was really bummed that there wasn't a Red Rising API out there yet (or at least I couldn't find one).
+I LOVE the <a href="https://www.piercebrown.com/" target="_blank">Red Rising saga written by Pierce Brown</a> and I was really bummed that there wasn't a Red Rising API out there yet (or at least I couldn't find one).
 I'm setting out to build the biggest and baddest RR api in the galaxy.

-**Link to project:** Check out the API <a href="https://red-rising-api.herokuapp.com/">here</a>
+**Link to project:** Check out the API <a href="https://red-rising-api.herokuapp.com/" target="_blank">here</a>

 ## How It's Made: